gsa-oes/office-of-evaluation-sciences/_connect/fellowships.md

       </button>
   </h2>
   <div id="b2" class="usa-accordion__content usa-prose">
 <p>We are holding to a firm application deadline at this time.
-We do sometimes have need for off-cycle support — if you would like to send your CV and a cover letter to oes@gsa.gov, we are happy to consider you for future opportunities.</p>
+We do sometimes have need for off-cycle support — if you would like to send your CV and a cover letter to <a href="mailto:oes@gsa.gov">oes@gsa.gov</a>, we are happy to consider you for future opportunities.</p>
    </div>
 </section>